TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: System

-As the slow path shown in Figure~\ref{fig:planning_agent}, the taxonomy-guided diagnosis pipeline uses an LLM-driven approach to recursively explore the taxonomy for root cause identification.
-This diagnosis offers a structured and thorough approach to addressing complex incidents.
-Algorithm~\ref{algo:taxonomy_diagnosis} outlines the detailed process, and Figure~\ref{fig:recursive_search} illustrates the recursive search in action.
+The slow path complements the quick path (\cref{sec:pipeline1}) by performing a comprehensive, taxonomy-guided diagnosis for more complex incidents.
+We formalize this process as a recursive taxonomy search algorithm (Algorithm~\ref{algo:taxonomy_diagnosis}) and exemplify its key procedures in Figure~\ref{fig:recursive search}.

-{\bf State Initialization.} The diagnosis begins with the incident description and the pre-built incident taxonomy.
-As described in Algorithm~\ref{algo:taxonomy_diagnosis} (line 19-20) , the planning agent initializes three key components: (1) The current node in the taxonomy, starting from the root.
-(2) The memory of the planning agent, which stores all diagnostic information during the process.
-(3) The incident description, which provides the guiding context for the first iteration.
-After initialization, the planning agent iteratively explores the taxonomy tree, progressively refining the search space to identify the most probable root causes.
+{\bf State Initialization.} The process begins with two inputs: the incident description $I$ and the pre-built taxonomy $T$.
+As shown in Algorithm~\ref{algo:taxonomy_diagnosis} (lines 19-21), the planning agent initializes three key components: (1) a traversal pointer starting at the taxonomy's root, (2) a structured memory to store the diagnostic state (e.g., conversation history and current hypotheses), and (3) the incident description, which serves as a contextual anchor for further diagnosis.